apigee/apigee-edge-drupal/CONTRIBUTING.md

 * Add changes to the code.
 If you implement new features, add new tests to cover the implemented functionality.
 If you modify existing features, update related tests.
 * Push your changes to your repo's branch.
-* Wait until all Github Actions/CircleCI test jobs finish and _pass_.
+* Wait until all Github Actions test jobs finish and _pass_.
 (If any of them fails restart them once or twice.
 They may have failed due to an API communication error or caching issue.
 You can identify these type of issues from logs.)
-* Create [new pull request](https://github.com/apigee/apigee-edge-drupal/pull/new/8.x-1.x).
-Github Actions/CircleCI will
-automatically report the status of each of the CI jobs directly to the GitHub PR.
+* Create [new pull request](https://github.com/apigee/apigee-edge-drupal/pull/new/3.x).
+Github Actions will automatically report the status of each of the CI jobs directly to the GitHub PR.

 ## Installing module from your fork instead of Drupal.org